 SendGrid is geared toward developers who need to manage transactional email at scale, whereas Mailjet takes a more balanced approach by combining transactional and marketing features with ease of use.

 With Mailjet, however, you get a more intuitive campaign builder, collaborative editing, and content tools designed for marketing teams.
 It doesn’t offer the same level of customization as SendGrid, but it’s far more approachable for marketers creating newsletters, promotions, or simple automation workflows.
-The winner of the Mailjet vs. SendGrid debate is only decided with your marketing needs.
+The winner of the Mailjet vs. SendGrid debate is only decided by your marketing needs.

-Really easy to set up and integrate into our existing application and user flow.
+“Really easy to set up and integrate into our existing application and user flow.
 We’ve never had an issue with our SendGrid email service, and have been incredibly reliable.
-Easy to track on the dashboard and analyse open rate.
+Easy to track on the dashboard and analyse open rate.”

 — Charlie from Capterra

-Mailgun pricing: Starts at $15/month for unlimited contacts and up to 10,000 emails/month | Mailgun Free plan available.
+Mailgun pricing: Starts at $15/month for unlimited contacts and up to 10,000 emails/month | Mailgun free plan available.

 Key Strengths